 This report would not have been possible without the continuous cooperation of financial institutions in the country with providing financial inclusion and financial access data.
-The following people are acknowledged for their valuable contribution: Malialosa Iosefa-Tofaeono, and Leonie Papu of ANZ Bank (Samoa) Limited; Shirley Greed, Fofoa Leavai and Darlene Savai'inaea of Bank of South Pacific (Samoa) Limited; Rapi Vaai of National Bank of Samoa Limited; Patrick Chan Cheuk of the Samoa Commercial Bank Limited and finally Fatuatia Taua'anae and Luisa Seilala Digicel Samoa Limited.
+The following people are acknowledged for their valuable contribution: Malialosa Iosefa-Tofaeono, and Leonie Papu of ANZ Bank (Samoa) Limited; Shirley Greed, Fofoa Leavai and Darlene Savai'inaea of Bank of South Pacific (Samoa) Limited; Rapi Vaai of National Bank of Samoa Limited; Patrick Chan Cheuk of the Samoa Commercial Bank Limited; Fatuatia Taua'anae and Luisa Seilala Digicel Samoa Limited; and finally Rebecca Maulio and Tanuli Tinai-Chan of Bluesky Samoa Limited.